ontario-lrc/ontario-design-system-component-library/src/components/ontario-header/readme.md

+import { OntarioHeader } from '@ontario-lrc/ontario-design-system-component-library-react';
+import useBaseUrl from '@docusaurus/useBaseUrl';

 # ontario-header

 Use the `ontario` type header for all pages that are part of the main ontario.ca website.
 This header is mandatory.

 Use the `applicaton` type header for applications and subsites outside of the main ontario.ca website.

+Use the `serviceOntario` type header for ServiceOntario sites/apps.
+This type is for use by ServiceOntario teams only.

 ## Usage guidance

 Please refer to the [Ontario Design System Ontario.ca header](https://designsystem.ontario.ca/components/detail/ontario-header.html) for current documentation guidance for the Ontario.ca header.

 Please refer to the [Ontario Design System Application header](https://designsystem.ontario.ca/components/detail/application-header.html) for current documentation guidance for the Application header.

+Please refer to the [Ontario Design System ServiceOntario header](https://designsystem.ontario.ca/components/detail/service-ontario-header.html) for current documentation guidance for the ServiceOntario header.

 ## Configuration